-We wanted to hate it.
+We were prepared to hate RPM.
 The idea that some fauxlebrities (an Apprentice winner and E!
 News anchor) were going to open a restaurant, much less a steakhouse in Chicago, made us cringe.
-And then there'd be the predictable setup, the weeks it'd take to get a reservation, the fact that it'd be full of River North all-stars, and hot damn was it expensive.
-But somehow, some way, RPM Steak did it - they McConaughey-ed us.
+And then there’d be the predictable setup, the weeks it’d take to get a reservation, the fact that it’d be full of River North all-stars, and that it would be expensive.
+But somehow, someway, RPM Steak did it.
 They crushed the high-end steakhouse in a city already filled with all of the meats.

-Once you mentally move past the hype, you can appreciate RPM Steak for what it really is – a classic Chicago Steakhouse that exudes power, glamour, and sex appeal.
-The space is trendy (if a little predictable), with mahogany walls, leather booths, and the moodiest of lighting.
-Service is impeccable, with white-jacketed waiters who make you feel less like a kid playing dress-up and more like a discerning adult deserving of recommendations from the sommelier.
+Once you mentally move past the hype, you can appreciate RPM Steak for what it really is – a classic Chicago Steakhouse.
+The space is trendy, with mahogany walls, giant leather booths, and the moodiest of lighting.
+Service is impeccable, with white-jacketed servers who are always ready with a helpful food and wine recommendation.

 The menu is large, but it’s organized well so you never feel lost.
 Of course, make sure to pick from one of their 15 different cuts of steak, but don’t pass up the rest of the menu.
-If you can finagle it, hit RPM Steak to impress clients on the corporate account.
-If not, your wallet will hurt, but your stomach will thank you.
+Everything from the parker house rolls to the coal-roasted crab to the flash-fried Brussels sprouts will be delicious.
+Your stomach will thank you.

 On a menu of hits, this is the rare miss.
 We wanted something light and green to accompany the gluttony, but this didn’t hit the spot.
 Bland, flavorless, and overall lacking.
 Skip it and opt for the Wedge or Shredded Kale Instead.